What is ShimmerCat QS?

 If a worker doesn't receive that signal in a set period of time, it exits.

-This mechanism is a safeguard for those occassions when the master is
+This mechanism is a safeguard for those occasions when the master is

 SIGKILL, so that the workers also exit without being prompted